 - What does your prospect care about the most?

-- What her biggest problem?
+- What’s their biggest problem?

-- Biggest goal or dream?
+- What’s their biggest goal or dream?

-It’s hard to know off the bat which headline will work the best.
+The best headlines communicate a direct benefit.
+It’s hard to know off-the-bat which headline will work the best.
 Test them.

-4. Don’t make them think
+4. Don’t make them think.

 Thinking is hard.
 Most people don’t want to do it.